habiburrahman-mu/rabbitmq-getting-started/README.md

 To avoid such problems, RabbitMQ provides a feature called "***Dead Letter Exchanges***".
 When a message is rejected, it's sent to a Dead Letter Exchange, where it can be inspected and handled separately.
 This is a better approach than simply discarding the message or continuously re-queuing it.

-## Handle RabbitMQ server crash or connection lost!
+## Handle RabbitMQ server crash or connection lost

 ### Durable Queues

 Durable queues are queues that survive broker restarts.

 While all the above-discussed contents of a queue (messages, consumers, etc.) are always held in memory, for durable queues, RabbitMQ uses a write-ahead log to persist parts of its state to disk.

 This allows it to recover state and messages in the face of failures.

 When a message is published to a durable queue, it's written to disk.

 It's worth noting that message persistence doesn't fully guarantee that a message won't be lost; although it's a strong guarantee, messages can still be lost in the event of a crash while the message is in transit.

 To ensure that messages aren't lost, both the queue and the message must be marked as durable.

 ### Persistent Message

 A persistent message is a message that is stored to disk as soon as it enters the queue.

 It remains stored until it's consumed or until the queue is purged.

 By marking messages as persistent, we can ensure that they won't be lost even in the event of a broker restart or system crash.